Table of Contents

 Cuteness Overload: Dachshund Boston Terrier’s Appearance and Temperament

 The Boston Terrier Doxie mix seems to get the best of both of its parent breeds.
 From their stature to their behavior, the Bo-Dach seems like a perfect balance between the famed Doxie and one of the rare all-American dog breeds that is Boston Terrier.
+One of the Dachshund interesting facts is that they were a great inspiration of Picasso.

 Pups resulting from this mix are small to medium in stature, and compact and muscled like their Boston Terrier parent.
 Their height of up to 12 inches and weight that doesn’t exceed 20 pounds, making them perfectly portable.
 It’s no wonder both of the Bo-Dach’s parents rank high on our list of top 10 best dog breeds for apartments!